Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 - Implement caching on top of GraphQl to query the secured pages mapping less frequently, and have the majority of the work done on Edge runtime
 - Extending SXA toolbox to include Account related components
-- Integration with Gravatron globaly recognizable avatars ([Link](https://en.gravatar.com/)) which can be further configured to match you'r sites look and feel.
+- Integration with Gravatar - Globaly Recognizable Avatars ([Link](https://en.gravatar.com/)).
+And ability to further configured it to match sites look and feel:
     ![Different Configurations of Avatars](docs/images/Gravatars.png?raw=true)

 ## Video link